benny-edlund/task-pool/README.md

     }
 }
 ```
 When any task of check_data completes we will fall through the while loop and the pool will be destroyed at the end of the function.
-Because the `check_data` takes a `be::stop_token` any running tasks of that function can stop doing work and return early allowing the pool destructor to complete and the `find_the_anwser` function to return to the caller.
+Because `check_data` takes a `be::stop_token` any running tasks of that function has the ability stop doing work and return early allowing the pool destructor to complete and the `find_the_anwser` function to return to the caller.
 &nbsp;

 ## Using allocators

 Tasks submitted to `be::task_pool` require storage on the heap until the task is invoked and this can become a limiting factor to applications.
-To help task_pool supports using custom allocators for storing tasks until executed as well as storing the shared state of the std::futures used to return results.
+To help task_pool supports using custom allocators for allocating storage for tasks until executed as well as storing the shared state of the std::futures used to return results.

 ```cpp
 struct LargeInputData